ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks nlb-dns add`
 {: #cs_nlb-dns-add}

-Add one or more network load balancer (NLB) IP addresses to an existing subdomain that you created with the [`ibmcloud ks nlb-dns create classic` command](#cs_nlb-dns-create).
+Add one or more network load balancer (NLB) IP addresses to an existing subdomain that you created with the `ibmcloud ks nlb-dns create` command.
 {: shortdesc}

-For example, in a multizone cluster, you might create an NLB in each zone to expose an app.
+For example, in a multizone classic cluster, you might create an NLB in each zone to expose an app.
 You register the NLB IPs with a subdomain by running `ibmcloud ks nlb-dns create classic`.
 Later, you add another zone to your cluster and another NLB for that zone.
 You can use this command to add the new NLB IP to this existing subdomain.
 When a user accesses your app subdomain, the client accesses one of these IPs at random, and the request is sent to that NLB.

 ```sh
 ibmcloud ks nlb-dns add --cluster CLUSTER --ip NLB_IP [--ip NLB2_IP2 --ip NLB3_IP ...] --nlb-host SUBDOMAIN [--output json] [-q]